-Bold flavored ingredients and seasonings are packed in these vegetarian enchiladas to bring you the most flavorful bite.
-Served with vegetarian refried bean, Spanish rice, and a fresh salad to bring you a complete dish.
+Vegetarian Enchiladas deliver bold-flavored ingredients and seasonings to bring you the most flavorful bite.
+Served with vegetarian refried beans, Spanish rice, and a fresh salad to bring you a complete dish.
 Sweet potato and black bean vegetarian enchiladas….you’ve never had it this good.

 I just can’t wait to say it you guys…these vegetarian enchiladas are BOMB Diggity!
 Do people still even say that?
 I don’t know if they do and quite frankly, at this moment in time, I don’t really care because that’s exactly how I feel about these.
 I have made these for YEARS and am so happy to finally be able to share them with the world.
 Well, my corner of the wide open internet space that I call my world, that is.

-You really, really, can not go wrong with these.
 I mean, I have some pretty picky eaters in my house as well as three boys that feel if they don’t have animal protein in their meals, then it really isn’t a meal.
 It’s more like a snack.
 Not with these babies.
 I have tried to introduce a more plant-based lifestyle into my home but it is, at the least, a challenge.
-I personally tend to lean to the plant based side of life and that’s not always easy to accomplish.
+I personally tend to lean to the plant-based side of life and that’s not always easy to accomplish.
 But, I have figured out a few things over the years.
 For one, I try and make really good “side” dishes to go along with a chicken or beef meal so if I don’t wish to partake that evening, I still have a filling and nutritious meal.

 Start by peeling and cutting your sweet potato into cubes.
 I generally cut them in half lengthwise, then each length in half again, and then cut into cubes depending on the size of the potato.
 You’ll want about 1″ cubes.
 Also, you’ll want to slice and dice your bell pepper and onion so that everything is generally the same size.